Der Bialistoker Shtern: Founding

 The newspaper began publishing in October 1939.
 It was an organ of the City and District Committees of the Communist Party (Bolshevik) of Byelorussia and the City and District Executive Committees of Soviets.
-The party leadership in Minsk had approached Zelik Axelrod, a non-party Jewish writer, regarding publishing a Yiddish newspaper in Bialystok.
+The party leadership in Minsk had approached Zelik Axelrod, a non-party Jewish writer, regarding publishing a Yiddish newspaper in Białystok.
 Akselrod managed to locate Hersh Smolar, a Jewish communist cadre who had recently been released from Polish prison in Brest, asking him to join the effort for the launch of the newspaper.
 The former printing house of Undzer Lebn ('Our Life') was taken over by Der Bialistoker Shtern to serve as its office.
-Following the Soviet capture of Bialystok, a period in which the city received large number of Jewish refugees from Poland, the newspaper played a key role as a significant population could not read and write in any other language than Yiddish.
+Following the Soviet capture of Białystok, a period in which the city received large number of Jewish refugees from Poland, the newspaper played a key role as a significant population could not read and write in any other language than Yiddish.
 Apart from the short-lived Lvov-based Der Royter Shtern publication ('The Red Star', published for a few weeks in June 1941), Der Bialistoker Shtern was the sole Jewish newspaper in the territories of former eastern Poland.
 In spite of limited circulation numbers, the newspaper became the mouthpiece towards entire Jewish population in former eastern Poland.

-During the Soviet period in Bialystok 1939–1941 the city also had a Russian language and a Polish language daily, these two dailies were almost identical in content whilst Der Bialistoker Shtern had a distinct character.
-The Minsk newspaper Oktyabr ('October') and the Kiev newspaper Der Shtern (´The Star') were also distributed in the Bialystok region.
+During the Soviet period in 1939–1941, the Białystok city also had a Russian language and a Polish language daily, these two dailies were almost identical in content whilst Der Bialistoker Shtern had a distinct character.
+The Minsk newspaper Oktyabr ('October') and the Kiev newspaper Der Shtern (´The Star') were also distributed in the Białystok region.
 The newspaper was initially published daily, but frequency was later reduced.